Leaderboard - Best Hard Drive, SSD and Storage Solutions

 SSD (Solid State Drives)

-Performance - For those looking outside the SandForce box at SSD controller technologies with great performance, Corsair Neutron GTX shows dominating performance across the board.
-SandForce controllers remain a fan favorite though, if you want the best of the SF lot, look no further than the SanDisk Extreme SSD or the Intel SSD 520.
-Samsung's SSD 840 Pro is another new drive that can compete in the top space, offering a complete in-house solution filled with Samsung components through and through.
+Performance - For those looking outside the SandForce box at SSD controller technologies with great performance, the OCZ Vector, Corsair Neutron GTX and Seagate 600 show great performance across the board.
+SandForce controllers remain a fan favorite though, if you want the best of the SF lot, look no further than the Intel SSD 530.
+Samsung's SSD 840 Pro is another drive that can compete at the top, offering a complete in-house solution filled with Samsung components through and through.

 Mainstream - Buyers can now get a ton of value from mainstream SATA 6.0Gb/s SSDs as prices continue to come down.
 The biggest concerns for most SSD buyers are about reliability and perhaps a little less about top-tier performance.
 Not that SSDs in this class can't perform, they certianly do and most users won't "feel" that much of a difference between the performance SSD class and the more cost competitive mainstream category.
-Our current first choice is the Crucial M500 which is available in capacities up to 1TB, a first from a mainstream storage brand.
-The Kingston HyperX 3K is another good option for those who want a performance edge over the M500, but are willing to give up the top-side capacity and some endurance.
-Lastly the Intel SSD 335 is another good price/performance option, however it's only available in very limited capacity options including 180GB and 240GB.
-Also keep in mind that as new drives come out, prior generation SSDs can often be found on clearance as stock gets cleared out.
-The Crucial m4 is a good option in that case, as is the Samsung SSD 830.
+Our current top choice is the Samsung EVO that uses TLC NAND to keep prices down while driving tremendous performance, in some cases more than that of the performance drives listed above.
+The Crucial M500 is a reliable choice and can be a great value depending on market pricing.
+Also consider the OCZ Vertex 450 or Vertex 3.20, again, depending on market pricing.

 mSATA- The mSATA class of SSDs are gaining populatity due to the growth in ultra-thin portables and embedded solutions.
 While the number of products in the space has exploded, only a few are special.
 The Intel SSD 525 is the class-leader in performance, reliability and compatibility though the Plextor M5M also provides very good performance and is a viable selection candidate as well.